-The basic idea is to stimulate the sensory nerve at one point and to record the tiny electrical response of the brain.
-Then the electrode is moved up to a higher point over the nerve and the stimulus is given again.
-As this stimulus point is closer to the brain, it takes less time for the message to get there.
-A measurement of time difference between the brain's response to the distant stimulation and to the closer one tells the investigator how long it takes the nerve to send a message between the two points of stimulation.
+This shows the responses of the brain to stimulation of a nerve at the wrist and then at the elbow.
+(Note the response from the wrist appears earlier - 4-1000th of a second).
+The distance between stimulus points was 360 mm.
+The conduction velocity is therefore 90 meters per second. brain's response to the distant stimulation and to the closer one tells the investigator how long it takes the nerve to send a message between the two points of stimulation.
 From this information and a measurement of the distance between the two points of stimulation, the speed at which the message is transmitted can be calculated.
 This is called nerve conduction velocity and is measured in meters per second.